Sick Pay Insurance

 Some jobs are riskier than others, with higher chances of workplace injuries.
 Those in manual labour roles, working at heights or with heavy machinery, for example.
 Compared to an office worker, the insurer faces more risk providing cover to a construction worker.

-We’ve got some examples of Sick Pay Insurance costs for different job roles.
+Here are some examples of monthly Sick Pay Insurance costs from insurer Legal & General:

 Which Sick Pay Insurance Providers Pay the Most Claims?